-Recently, Sea to Summit, an Australian outdoor gear company, released a frying pan for camping and expeditions called the Alpha Pan.
+Last year, Sea to Summit came out with a compact and clever frying pan for camping and expeditions called the Alpha Pan.
 The frying pan is made of aluminum and stainless steel, it has a non-stick coating, its handle folds down to save space inside a backpack, and, in its biggest, 10-inch-diameter size, it weighs 11.8 ounces — less than a can of beer.

 When students arrive at the National Outdoor Leadership School, a leading wilderness school with branches all over the world, they receive a set of standard-issue gear to get them through courses that might have them living outdoors for three months, or more.
 They do not receive an Alpha Pan in that set of survival essentials; they get a Fry-Bake.
 (I should know; I’m a NOLS grad myself.)

 A Fry-Bake is about a simple as cookware gets.
 It’s circular with tall, near-vertical walls and calls to mind a cast-iron skillet without a handle.
 It isn’t cast iron — it’s aluminum with an anodized, semi-non-stick hard coat surface — although it is inspired by those heavier pans, which used to be a common choice when going off-grid.